tasken/jekyll-porfolio/curriculum.en.md

 **Project leader**{: .puesto} // 2011 -- 2012
 *Previsite Argentina*{: .empleador} -- *ONELOOP*{: .empleador}
 Basis development of an online app for realtors.
 Layout and design leader.
-Communication and management between sectors of design, development, implementation, marketing and management.
+Communication and management between sectors of design, development, implementation, marketing, and management.
 Support and implementation of desk support tools.
 Implementation and optimization of new technologies for websites and services.

 {% comment %}
 **Design manager**{: .puesto} (external consultant) // 2010 -- 2011